sakharamg/Demo_Advanced-Natural-Language-Processing/Sentiment-Analysis/README.md

 ## Loading Data
 Unzip IMDB Dataset.tar.xz located in data directory
 ## Training models
+Run the jupyter notebooks in the training directory
 **bow_logr.ipynb**: Bag of Words used with Logistic Regression
 **w2v_LSTM.ipynb**: Word2Vec used with LSTM